 Katie has a thorough understanding of regulation of derivatives clearing, protection of customer funds and issues involving commodity broker bankruptcies.
 She assists with drafting clearing house rules and rule changes and analyzes enforceability of clearing house rules.
 She counsels clients on differences in treatment and protection of funds associated with cleared versus non-cleared derivatives transactions and clearing of swaps versus futures.
 Along with a Foley colleague, she served as special commodity counsel to the trustee in the PFG commodity broker bankruptcy.
 As co-chair of the ABA Part 190 Subcommittee comprised of members of the ABA Derivatives & Futures Law and Business Bankruptcy Committees, Katie co-led the project to draft “model” comprehensive revisions to the CFTC Part 190 Commodity Broker Bankruptcy Rules, which the subcommittee submitted to the CFTC in 2017.The model rules formed the foundation for the comprehensive amendments to Part 190 that the CFTC approved in December 2020.

 Katie has been peer review rated as AV Preeminent®, the highest performance rating in Martindale-Hubbell® Peer Review Ratings™ system.
-She was ranked globally by Chambers Global in 2019, 2020 and 2021 and nationally by Chambers USA in 2018, 2019, 2020 and 2021 in the area of Derivatives.
-She has also been selected by her peers for inclusion in The Best Lawyers in America© since 2007 in the area of derivatives and futures law and was named Chicago’s 2014 and 2019 Lawyer of the Year for derivatives and futures law.*
+She was ranked globally by Chambers Global in 2019, 2020, 2021, and 2022 and nationally by Chambers USA in 2018, 2019, 2020, 2021, and 2022 in the area of Derivatives.
+She has also been selected by her peers for inclusion in The Best Lawyers in America© since 2007 in the area of Derivatives and Futures Law and was named Chicago’s 2014 and 2019 Lawyer of the Year for derivatives and futures law.*

 Leadership Positions and Professional Affiliations